randomnoun/bookcase-ops/README.md

 * [packer-ubuntu-kubernetes-node](packer-ubuntu-kubernetes-node/) - a packer script to create a kubernetes 1.25 node running on ubuntu 22
 * [ansible](ansible/README.md) - an ansible repository which deploys the following into kubernetes
    * nginx-ingress - to handle traffic into the cluster
-   * democratic-csi - to handle storage for k8s pods ( connects to a TrueNAS SCALE box over NFS )
+   * democratic-csi - to handle storage for k8s pods ( connects to the TrueNAS SCALE box over NFS )
    * gitlab - a gitlab server
    * nexus2 - a nexus2 repository ( to hold java artifacts )
    * nexus3 - a nexus3 repository ( to hold docker artifacts )
    * xwiki - a wiki

-The packer scripts are designed to install virtual machines in the free version of ESXi 6.0 server, but could probably be updated to other hosting environments easily enough.
+The packer scripts are designed to install virtual machines in the free version of ESXi 6.0 server, but could be used to deploy into other hosting environments easily enough.

-Everything is hosted as subdomains of 'dev.randomnoun', which isn't a real TLD.
+Everything is hosted as subdomains of `.dev.randomnoun`, which isn't a real TLD.
 So if you're copying any of this you may want to search and replace that to something else.

-I'm also configuring the DNS and certificates externally to all this, guess I could virtualise that up as well if I'm feeling up to it.
+I'm configuring the DNS and certificates manually ( see the SETUP docs above ).
+I guess I could virtualise that up as well if I'm feeling up to it.

 ## License